Encoding many-valued logic in $\lambda$-calculus: Motivation and overview

 \subsection{Russell's Paradox}

 This paradox arises if we, somewhat na\"ively, consider the set $R$ of all sets that are not a member of themselves and then wonder whether $R \in R$.
 We get as paradoxical consequence that $R \in R$ if and only if $R \notin R$.
-At the heart of this paradox lies a $\lambda$-term (the application $p p$ is interpreted as $p \ni p$)

-which has no finite normal form and therefore is neither true or false.
-Like $\Omega$ the term $P$ has the property that any of its reducts can be reduced further to a redex.
+As noted by Church~\cite{Church1941} at the heart of this paradox lies the $\lambda$-term (the application $p p$ is interpreted as $p \ni p$) which has no finite normal form and therefore is neither true or false.\footnote{The notation $\lnot$ for the $\lambda$-term $\lambda b.b\True\False$ is recalled at page~\pageref{lnot}.} Like the well-known $\lambda$-term $\Omegaterm \equiv (\lambda x . x x)(\lambda x .x x)$, the term $P$ has the property that any of its reducts can be further reduced to a redex.
 Therefore it has no head normal form.
 Hence $P$ is an unsolvable term.
 It allows the following infinite reduction

-The limit $\neg (\neg (\neg (\ldots)))$ of this reduction is an infinite proposition.
+The limit $\lnot(\neg (\neg (\neg (\ldots))))$ of this reduction is an infinite proposition.
 Unexpected, perhaps, but not necessarily paradoxical.